cespedes/jupiter/README.md

 entry to a bucket, a new bucket will be allocated and the hash function will change to reflect this.

-There are initially 256 buckets of 8K bytes each (2MB total).
+Each bucket has a small header and some fixed-size entries, which have part of the fingerprint of one block, and the address of that block in the data log.

-Each bucket has a small header and some fixed-size entries, which have the fingerprint of one block, and the address of that block in the data log.
+The fingerprint for a bloc is part of its score, not all of it, for space constraints.
+Thus, if a fingerprint is present in a bucket it is still necessary to access the data in order to know for sure if a block is present in the archive.
+Additionally, there could be several blocks with the same fingerprint stored in the index: we will need to check all of them.

 #### Bucket header